EvanGuanSF/DrawnImageSuperscaler/README.md

 __**Waifu2x - Caffee and its requirements must be acquired seperately**__

 Setup Instructions:
  1. Download the latest release from https://github.com/lltcggie/waifu2x-caffe.
 Unzip it somewhere.
+I recommend putting it somewhere close the the root of a drive, since you will need to copy the folder path later.
  2. Download the latest cuDNN library from https://developer.nvidia.com/cudnn (requires a free account).
 Unzip it somewhere.
  3. Open the cuDNN folder and copy cudnn64_7.dll to the waifu2x-caffe folder that contains the waifu2x-caffe.exe.